-While attractions of doom and gloom undoubtedly reflect the somber side of life, these eye-opening downers can actually uplift your next tour.
+While attractions of doom and gloom undoubtedly reflect the somber side of life, these dark tourism downers can actually uplift your next tour

-Following are some bright ideas for adding a slice of darkness to your next itinerary.
+Following are some bright ideas for adding a slice of dark tourism to your next itinerary.
 Such places, though disturbing or a bit creepy, will have your clients talking and thinking long after their visit.

 Holocaust museums force us to think about the unthinkable.
 The mass incarceration and annihilation of Europe’s Jews by Nazi Germany during World War II is almost beyond comprehension.
 Brilliantly, these museums shine light on this dark period and ensure that the world will never will forget.
 No place in the Midwest tells the story better than the Illinois Holocaust Museum & Education Center in the Chicago suburb of Skokie.
 Its state-of-the-art galleries take visitors on a journey that starts with a historical look at Jewish life in Europe and the rise of Nazism in Germany.
 The plot thickens with exhibits on the increasing harassment of Jews, deportations, ghettoization and notorious death camps in Poland like Auschwitz and Treblinka, where millions of Jews and others were killed in gas chambers.
 Archival footage chronicles the camps’ horrendous conditions and their liberation by the Allies in 1945.
 One disturbingly graphic piece of film shows prisoners in Eastern Europe being shot and falling into a mass grave.